jugonzal/lectures/w2d4-cookies/README.md

 ## Managing State in HTTP

-- About Cookies
-  - From the browser
-  - From DevTools
-  - HTTP Headers

-- Cookies for Authentication
-  - Can we used the default (unencrypted cookies)?
-Why not?
-    -
+We started the morning with a few exercises, we explored cookies as they exists/travel in the request header, response header and through our DevTools/Application dashboard... or even `document.cookie` in the console.

-## Cookies are:
+### Cookies are:

 - Used to identify diff information about a "client" (ie browser / user)
 - KV (Key-value) pair of data